mui/material-ui/CONTRIBUTING.md

 [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github)

 To help you get your feet wet and get you familiar with our contribution process, we have a list of [good first issues](https://github.com/mui-org/material-ui/issues?q=is:open+is:issue+label:"good+first+issue") that contain changes that have a relatively limited scope.
-This is a great place to get started.
+This label means that there is already a working solution to the issue in the discussion section.
+Therefore, it is a great place to get started.

+We also have a list of [good to take issues](https://github.com/mui-org/material-ui/issues?q=is:open+is:issue+label:"good+to+take").
+This label is set when there has been already some discussion about the solution and it is clear in which direction to go.
+These issues are good for developers that want to reduce the chance of going down a rabbit hole.

 If you decide to fix an issue, please be sure to check the comment thread in case somebody is already working on a fix.
 If nobody is working on it at the moment, please leave a comment stating that you have started to work on it so other people don’t accidentally duplicate your effort.

 If somebody claims an issue but doesn’t follow up for more than a week, it’s fine to take it over but you should still leave a comment.
+If there has been no activity on the issue for 7 to 14 days, it is safe to assume that nobody is working on it.

 ## Sending a Pull Request